Darra

 An assessment of population growth drivers in Darra reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of February 2026, the estimated population of the suburb of Darra is around 4,379.
-This reflects an increase of 281 people since the 2021 Census, which reported a population of 4,098.
-The increase is inferred from AreaSearch's estimation of the resident population at 4,365 following examination of the latest ERP data release by the ABS in June 2024 and an additional 28 validated new addresses since the Census date.
-This results in a population density ratio of 787 persons per square kilometer, which is relatively inline with averages seen across locations assessed by AreaSearch.
-The primary driver for this growth was overseas migration, contributing approximately 67.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the population of Darra was estimated at 4,262 as of May 2026.
+This shows an increase of 164 people since the 2021 Census, which reported a population of 4,098.
+The change is inferred from AreaSearch's estimate using latest ERP data release by ABS (June 2025) and additional 29 validated new addresses since the Census date.
+This results in a density ratio of 766 persons per square kilometer.
+Population growth was primarily driven by overseas migration, contributing approximately 67.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-However, these state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings inline with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Considering projected demographic shifts, a population increase just below the median of national areas is expected.
-By 2041, the suburb of Darra is projected to grow by 503 persons, reflecting an increase of 11.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings using ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Projected demographic shifts indicate an above median population growth is expected, with Darra projected to grow by 462 persons to 2041, reflecting a 10.8% increase over the 16 years.

 Frequently Asked Questions - Population